AMWA-TV/bcp-003-02/docs/Authorization Practice.md

   "write": ["root.receiver-monitors.monitor-01"]
 }
 ```

+Devices MUST only allow subscriptions for objects which are associated with a role path that has been deemed to have read access through a token claim as shown in previous examples.

 [IS-10]: https://specs.amwa.tv/is-10 "AMWA IS-10 NMOS Authorization Specification"
 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs to Indicate Requirement Levels"
 [RFC-6750]: https://tools.ietf.org/html/rfc6750 "The OAuth 2.0 Authorization Framework: Bearer Token Usage"